zumasys/docs/site/mv-dashboard/faq/licensing/README.md

 ## How is MultiValue Dashboard licensed?
 Are DashBoard users tied to the MV user count?

-MultiValue Dashboard is licensed per user for each D3 database instance.
+MultiValue Dashboard is licensed per user for each MV database instance.

 ## What's the difference between a single user license and a multi-user license?